sngmini/LiDAR-Swarm-Drone/README.md

-## Swarm Drone 3D Mapping with LiIDAR
+## Swarm Drone 3D Mapping with LIDAR

 This is a **capstone project** for Department of Electrical Engineering.